ElijahCuff/Invisidroid/README.md

 This application is specifically for Security Research development and
 education, however considering i have released it under MIT license terms
-you are free to modify and distribute it as you wish.
+you are free to modify and distribute it for educational purposes.

 - Kind Regards, Elijah C.